Skip to main content

 4. Order period using Order coverage days

-Order coverage days is a great way to find a balance between inventory costs and handling costs.
+Order coverage days are a great way to find a balance between inventory costs and handling costs.

 Splits the order calculations into two order periods: